xiyuan-fengyu/ppspider/README.en.md

     // urls to crawl
     urls: string | string[];

-    // a workerFactory class whose instance must be declared in @Launcher parameter's property: workerFactorys except NoneWorkerFactory.
-    // PuppeteerWorkerFactory and NoneWorkerFactory are supported at present.
-    workerFactory: WorkerFactoryClass;

      // if set true, this queue will not run after startup running?: boolean;